 Note that this is the faster route, but you drive on steep, narrow and winding road — some drivers prefer the more relaxing coastal route.

 Take Highway 101 to the River Road/Mark West Springs Road exit (just north of the city of Santa Rosa).
 Go west on River Road to Guerneville.
 In Guerneville, River Road turns into Highway 116 West.
 Continue on Highway 116 West to Cazadero Highway.
 Look for the sign which will point right and say “Cazadero”.
 (Note: you will pass Old Cazadero Road.
 It is not recommended).
 Turn right on Cazadero Highway to the town of Cazadero.
 Cazadero Highway becomes Fort Ross Road as you leave the town of Cazadero; stay to the left when you get to the stop sign at the end of town.
 You will be going uphill.
 Approximately 6 miles of winding road from the stop sign is the entrance to Black Mountain Preserve.
-There is a large wooden sign on the left, and a mailbox with “PPI’ on the right.
+There is a large wooden sign on the left.
 It is a sharp left turn in to the property.
 Prayer flags are flying.
 The address is 23125 Fort Ross Road, Cazadero, CA 95421.
 Stay on this winding road all the way down until you reach a cluster of buildings — prayer flags are hung at intervals along the road.

 Caution: We strongly urge everyone to drive slowly on and around the property as there are many wild animals who cross the roads freely and unsuspectingly, and in the camp itself we have young children.
 Speeds of 20 mph on the access road and 5 mph at the camp are advised.
 Thank you for your co-operation.